MimiOnuoha/Philosophy-of-Data/README.md

 - Weekly assignments + accompanying blogposts
 - Midterm and final project (completed individually or in groups) + online documentation

 This class is an inclusive and harassment-free space for everyone, with no tolerations of discimination based on gender, race, secual orientation, religion, disability, or appearance.
+Please feel free to let me know privately if you have an academic accommodation.

+All students are allowed a maximum of two absences.
+It is worth stressing that because the class covers so much new material, it is very much to your advantage to not miss any classes, if possible.

 ## Evaluation